HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 What Is Heat Treatment for Bed Bugs?

-If the DIY (Do It Yourself) approach doesn’t work, you’ll have to call in a professional exterminator for heat treatment.
+If the DIY (Do It Yourself) approach doesn’t work, you must call a professional exterminator for heat treatment.
 Heat treatments involve raising the temperature of a room to 118-122 degrees Fahrenheit, which will kill bed bugs and ultimately end your infestation.

 Can I Eliminate Bed Bugs Myself?